syyunn/DeepWTO/README.md

 this one do not consider the way of assessing the case directly, but just trying to efficiently provides the correct answer for given gov_measure and provisions
-= [ ] As a development of the above question, how could one can train the neural network with Panel Reasoning?
+- [ ] As a development of the above question, how could one can train the neural network with Panel Reasoning?

 ### For more descriptive explanation about this project:
 Check this [google slides](https://docs.google.com/presentation/d/13ksFl0xovBWGgMqyHnBjkTJEzpUaolKg5HCeTErOJnk/edit?usp=sharing)

+### AB test w/wo part of Panel Report

+### In case Panel/AB has different view points, how to train the network?